aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 	<button>Play / pause</button>
 </div>

-I know what you're going to say: it's not working.
-Nope, it's not.
-Which is kind of evident if you think about it: we have a button, but it's not supposed to do anything.
+I know what you're thinking: 'It's not working.'
+And you're right—it's not.
+Which makes sense, because we have a button, but it doesn’t do anything yet.
 We are going to have to:

 - <Cube className="content-li" /> Reference the button
 - <Cube className="content-li" /> Listen to the click
 - <Cube className="content-li" /> Get the `<audio>` tag
 - <Cube className="content-li" /> Give the instruction to the `<audio>` tag: "Play the file"
 - <Cube className="content-li" /> If we click again on the button, it's supposed to pause...
 Which means that we'll actually have to do some programming here.
 If the status is "paused", it should play.
 If it's "playing", is should be paused.
-- <Cube className="content-li" /> And...
-Probably something else, you figure.
-Well, you're perfectly right.
+- <Cube className="content-li" /> And… probably something else, right?
+Yep, you're absolutely right.
 But let's dive later here, and start simple.

 ```javascript
 // Assign our button and our audio elements to variables